-Jean Paul Gaultier is speaking out about the Amy Winehouse inspired collection that hit the runway just months after the troubled singer's death.
-Winehouse's family was less than pleased that the designer used her likeness in his show.
-The designer told Vogue UK: “I was surprised when she died that no one in fashion made an homage to her.
+Paris-based Gaultier has since spoken out about the collection, which he calls "an homage" to the "amazing, iconic" singer.
+He told British Vogue, “I was surprised when she died that no one in fashion made an homage to her.
 Her look was fabulous, fantastic – it was unique ...
 She naturally had the right make-up, the right earrings – it was a truly a style.
 And I love her voice, I love everything about her.”

 While JPG may not be the first brand to look to Winehouse's style for inspiration - others have used her likeness ... namely, Karl Lagerfeld for his Pre-Fall 2008 collection for Chanel, Love Magazine, Numero and even Vogue Paris, amongst others - it is the first to do so after her death.

 The associations went even further, as the models did, after all, smoke cigarettes while walking the runway to Winehouse's songs.
 As such, Winehouse's father, Mitch Winehouse, argued that JPG was using his daughter's image "to sell clothes," saying no one sought authorization to do so and did not offer to make a donation to The Amy Winehouse Foundation.